 Some Digital Asset Management (DAM) systems and search tools will generate keywords based on the folders where files are stored.
 When setting up your folder structure think about keywords that would be applied based on folder names.
 For example, a file in a folder called “Holiday Party” inside the “Events” folder will appear in search results for “holiday”, “party”, or “events."

-For a more comprehensive look at folder organization plus a complete best practices frame work for digital asset management, download our free DAM Best Practices Guide.
+For a more comprehensive look at folder organization plus a complete best practices frame work for digital asset management.

 Try not to create folders with overlapping categories.
 If you have a top level folder called “Pictures” and another top level folder called “People” you probably don’t want to copy a picture of a person into both folders.
 Instead eliminate one folder or the other, or place one folder inside of the other.
 For example, the “Pictures” folder could go inside the “People” folder.